Outline of the partnership pages

 Click here for a summary of the rules and procedures with links to the relevant parts of the UKVI website.

 It could well be your first step to attend one of our monthly partnership meetings in London.
 These are held on the third Saturday of each month (excluding December) at 1.00 pm unless otherwise stated.
-Confirm dates and times in the right sidebar.
+Confirm dates and times below.
 Please try to arrive 10 minutes early so we can start on time.

 The meetings start with a talk, usually by two solicitors, who will cover the main issues arising out the latest immigration rules affecting partners.
 They will answer general questions within the meeting.
 Afterwards you can have an informal one to one discussion with one of the solicitors, but you may have to be patient – those who arrive at the meeting first will also be first on the solicitors list.
 To give everyone a chance, individual sessions are for maximum 10 mins.

 We do urge you to read our comprehensive summary of the current immigration rules before coming to the meeting.

 Those who attend the partnership meetings will understand that, with the continually increasing costs associated with asylum seekers support work, which is now our primary focus, we cannot afford to run these meetings at a loss.
 The solicitors (who normally charge £200 or more per hour) donate their Saturday afternoons once a month.
 You can play your part in the vital asylum work (and come to as many partnership meetings as you need) by joining as a member or friend of the group (min £20).
 There will be a suggested donation of £10 for non-members (couples or individuals) towards the costs of our vital asylum support work.